The term frame

 contents of your novel...or more.

-is the background of the center frame.
-Like the matte used when framing a photograph
+is the background of the editor frame.
+When the editor width is

 The matte background may be customized with custom colors and images to create the